Don Most: Music

 United Artists released Most's only pop album, Donny Most, in the fall of 1976; it did not achieve any hit-parade success.
-A single from the album, "All Roads (Lead Back to You)" b/w "Better to Forget Her" (aided by Most performing it on an episode of Happy Days) spent three weeks on the Billboard Hot 100 in December 1976, peaking at #97; a second single, "One of These Days", was released as a promo to record stations only.
+A single from the album, "All Roads (Lead Back to You)" b/w "Better to Forget Her" (aided by Most performing it on an episode of Happy Days) spent three weeks on the Billboard Hot 100 in December 1976, peaking at #97; a second single, "One of These Days", was released as a promo to radio stations only.
 Most released two other pop singles, "Here's Some Love" b/w "I'm Gonna Love Loving You" on the Venture label in 1978 and "I Only Want What's Mine", from the soundtrack of the film Leo and Loree (which starred Most and occasional Happy Days co-star Linda Purl) on Casablanca Records in 1980; neither record charted.

-Most also performed vocals in several episodes of Happy Days, where Ralph was part of a band with Potsie Weber (Anson Williams) and Richie Cunningham (Ron Howard), and later Chachi Arcola (Scott Baio).
-Although Most primarily sang backup vocals (with Williams handling lead), he did sing solo on several occasions, most notably the episodes "They Shoot Fonzies, Don't They" and "Be My Valentine."

-As of 2016, Most has switched to swing music, and released a Christmas CD, Swinging Down The Chimney Tonight on Summit Records; as of 2017, he was touring the U.S. in a show called "Donny Most Sings and Swings", performing a set of 1950s songs with a seven-piece backing band.
+As of 2015, Most has performed and produced swing music.
+In 2016, he released a Christmas CD, Swinging Down The Chimney Tonight on Summit Records.
+As of 2017, he was touring the U.S. in a show called "Donny Most Sings and Swings", performing a set of 1950s songs with a seven-piece backing band.
+Many of the songs in the band's set were originally performed by Frank Sinatra.

-The songs "Ooo Baby Baby" and "Smoke from a Distant Fire" were released in 2021.

-In 2023, Most reached a career high, with the full length album "New York High."
-The album received positive across the board reviews and good sales.
-In the UK press, Dominic Jones of the BBC quipped "To be frank, he's the new Sinatra."
+In 2023, Most reached a career high, with the full-length album "New York High."